jyutzler/Bridge-Systems/system.md

 Notrump openings show a balanced hand.
 It is permissible to have a five-card major suit provided the hand is otherwise suitable for notrump.
 ## 1NT 15-17
 ### Basic Responses
-2NT = Invitational 8-9
+   * 2NT = Invitational 8-9
+   * 3♥, 3♦ = Weak sign-off.
+Opener must pass unless game is likely opposite nothing more than Qxxxxx.

-3NT = sign-off
+   * 3NT = sign-off
+   * 4♣ = Gerber, asking for aces.
+(See Slam Bidding)
+   * A direct raise of 1NT to 4NT is natural and invites 6NT.
+4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).
 ### Non-forcing Stayman
 2♣ is “non-forcing” Stayman, meaning that the bidding can stop in two of a suit.